Palace of the Kings of Navarre of Olite: Iglesia de Santa María la Real

-Gothic church inside the royal palace, built in 13th-century.
-It highlights its cover consists of five decorated pointed archivolts, like the tympanum which is represented an image of Saint Mary head of the temple.
-On both sides a group of blind arches with images representing the Apostles.
-In front of its main facade a beautiful cloister discovered of the same period.
+The Gothic church inside the royal palace, built in 13th-century.
+It highlights consist of five decorated pointed archivolts, like the tympanum which is represented an image of Saint Mary head of the temple.
+On both sides are a group of blind arches with images representing the Apostles.
+In front of its main façade is a beautiful cloister of the same period.

 Inside stands the 16th-century Renaissance reredos attributed to Pedro de Aponte, presided over by a Gothic sculpture of the Virgin.

 Although the church is located between the Old Palace and the New Palace, was not Palatine temple, as the kings had their own chapel, known as Chapel of San Jorge.

 This church closes its doors at 13:00 hours.

 New Palace

-New Palace, its cover opens to the square called Plaza de Carlos III el Noble.
-At the end of 14th-century the King of Navarre Charles III "the Noble" of the house of Évreux, performs expansion works at the Old Palace in order to give the court a stationary and stable residence.
-While first reforms consisted repair the building and open new spaces for new courtesans needs soon outgrew the castle, so it had to consider the construction of new buildings that could accommodate the royal court.
-If it add that his wife Elanor of Castile did not feel special predilection for the Old Palace considering it old and uncomfortable, motivated the construction of a new Palace-Castle of new plant.
+New Palace, its front opens to the square called Plaza de Carlos III el Noble.
+At the end of 14th-century the King of Navarre Charles III "the Noble" of the House of Évreux, commissioned expansion works at the Old Palace in order to give the court a stationary and stable residence.
+While the first work consisted of repairs to the building and opening new spaces for courtiers, needs soon outgrew the castle, so the King had to consider the construction of new buildings that could accommodate the royal court.
+Additionally, his wife Elanor of Castile did not feel special predilection for the Old Palace considering it old and uncomfortable, which motivated the construction of a new Palace-Castle.

-Charles III married Eleanor of Castile in 1375 and had eight children; notes Blanche that would be Queen of Navarre between 1425 and 1442 and Prince of Viana's mother, this prince would die without leaving decency.
+Charles III married Eleanor of Castile in 1375 and had eight children; Blanche that would be Queen of Navarre between 1425 and 1442 and Prince of Viana's mother, this prince would die without leaving issue.
 Charles III is buried in the Cathedral of Pamplona with his wife who had died in 1415.

 Between 1395 and 1400 several houses along the Old Palace were purchased in order to begin construction.
-Impulsed by Elanor of Castile Old Palace facilities were expanded from behind the iglesia de Santa María la Real.
+Driven by Elanor of Castile the Old Palace was expanded from behind the iglesia de Santa María la Real.

-But the important works of the palace are work of King Charles III.
-These began in 1406 and were commissioned to Saúl de Arnedo and in 1424 the works were almost completed except some minor stays.
+But the important works of the palace were the work of King Charles III.
+These began in 1406 and were commissioned from Saúl de Arnedo and in 1424 the works were almost completed except some minor stays.

-Built with large stone walls, adopts a polygonal shape with incoming and outgoing somewhat untidy and numerous towers covered with slate roofs instead of the originals that were covered with lead roofs.
+Built with large stone walls, the additions adopted a polygonal shape with incoming and outgoing somewhat untidy and numerous towers covered with slate roofs instead of the originals that were covered with lead roofs.